 Eric Clapton - Pilgrim (1998)

 Eric Clapton said in the liner notes accompanying his tribute CD to Robert Johnson that the late blues man's music was the finest he ever heard.
 Despite that, Clapton proved he can be quite good at producing low volume, acoustic ballads.
 "Tears of Heaven," "Wonderful Tonight" and the entire unplugged album are proof that he was more than just a blues man.
 Some people who like Pilgrim have said the critics are just mad that "God" isn't acting like God on this set.
 The fact that I liked the aforementioned songs and album are proof that I'm not one of them.
 So, believe me when I tell you that Pilgrim is just plain boring.
-It's great when an artist wants to try something new but monotonous vocals and drum loops, synths, and strings sections are not the way to go.
+It's great when an artist wants to try something new but monotonous vocals, drum loops, synths, and string sections are not the way to go.
 The first two groups mentioned above in this post had been sliding down the mountain for years so it wasn't surprising when they fell into a musical canyon they would never be able to escape from but Clapton was still playing hardcore blues and rock so there was no clue he was about to slime his career with this atrocious CD.
 My extreme dislike for this set of songs did not stop it from being a huge success worldwide, selling over four million copies.
 How could so many people be so wrong?

 The Beatles - Revolution #9 (1968)